Am I More Pointwise or Pairwise? Revealing Position Bias in Rubric-Based LLM-as-a-Judge: Related Work

 \section{Related Work}

 \paragraph{LLM-as-a-Judge: } Human evaluation of text is an expensive option.
 With the advent of RLHF~\cite{rlhf}, LLMs have acquired a certain degree of alignment with human values, which makes LLM-as-a-Judge feasible~\cite{mtbench}. ~\citet{gptscore} first explored the use of GPT models for evaluating text data.
 This work addressed a long-standing limitation of traditional evaluation: it's hard to flexibly and easily adapt evaluation criteria to different tasks and requirements. \citet{mtbench} systematically studied LLM-as-a-Judge by introducing MT-Bench.
 Their results show that strong models used as LLM-as-a-Judge can closely match human preferences, achieving over 80\% agreement.
 Such a high level of agreement enables LLMs to be used even for training other LLMs, achieving performance comparable to RLHF.
 This approach is known as RLAIF~\cite{rlaif}.
+Along with RLAIF, some work uses rubrics as training signals~\cite{rubricsasrewards, dineen-etal-2025-qa}.
+Rubrics can also be used to evaluate the quality of CoT (Chain-of-Thought)~\cite{sheng2026reinforcingchainofthoughtreasoningselfevolving} or the answers without ground truth.

 Our work is positioned within the line of research on LLM-as-a-Judge and focuses on a previously underexplored issue in rubric-based evaluation.
 We identify position bias induced by rubric ordering and propose a simple, model-agnostic mitigation strategy.